JoeyPearson822/ethereum-org-website/public/content/developers/docs/networking-layer/index.md

 ## The Execution Layer {#execution-layer}

-The execution layer's networking protocols is divided into two stacks:
+The execution layer's networking protocol is divided into two stacks:

 - the discovery stack: built on top of UDP and allows a new node to find peers to connect to